 \subsection{Growing Batch and Online Algorithms}

-Any algorithm that is normally run offline (\ie on an evaluation data set) can be run online by simply collecting evaluation data over time and running the algorithm on the data set on iteration $t$.
+Any algorithm that is normally run offline can be run online by simply collecting evaluation data over time and running the algorithm on the data set on iteration $t$.
 We call this the {\bf growing-batch} version of an offline algorithm.
-Voting-as-Evaluation methods interpret evaluations as data sets similarly to how Elo does: for example, given two score samples for task $v$ if, $s(v^t, a^t_i) > s(v^t, a^t_j)$, this counts as a vote $a_i \succ a_j$.
+VasE methods interpret evaluations as data sets similarly to how Elo does: for example, given two score samples for task $v$ if, $s(v^t, a^t_i) > s(v^t, a^t_j)$, this counts as a vote $a_i \succ a_j$.
 Given the pairwise preference collection, we examine several Condorcet methods: \textsc{BatchCopeland}, \textsc{BatchRankedPairs}, and \textsc{BatchMaximalLotteries} corresponding to growing-batch versions of the Copeland, Ranked Pairs, and Maximal Lotteries voting schemes~\citep{Copeland50,Tideman87,Fishburn84,lanctot2023evaluating}.
 We use an iterative variant of Maximal Lotteries~\citep{lanctot2023evaluating} which provides a ranking over agents.

 We also use a batch version of Soft Condorcet Optimization~\citep{Lanctot25SCO}, which is a gradient descent algorithm run on a smooth Kendall-tau loss and its fully-online version which is analogous to Elo's standard online update.
 We introduce a new fully-online version of Maximal Lotteries that we describe separately in Section~\ref{sec:online-ml-nashavg}.